 4. Carat Weight

 Carat Weight is inevitable when buying or determining the value of a ruby stone.
 While a piece of 6 carats can be thought of little for an opal gem, a 4-carat piece of fine-quality natural ruby is considered large enough to achieve the attention of profound gem collectors.
-As with any other precious crystal, the per carat price of ruby gem rises with an increase in every carat weight.
+As with any other precious crystal, the per-carat Manik stone price rises with an increase in every carat weight.

 Where commercial quality rubies are normally available in all range of sizes, rubies of fine quality with over one-carat weight are quite rare to find and hence extremely expensive.
 Therefore, quality rubies are not generally cut to calibrated sizes due to significant weight loss, on the contrary, average-quality rubies are more likely to blend in standard calibrated sizes.